1 Corinthians 14:34 – ‘Women should be silent in the churches’

 ‘Some of these women are characterized as learning to be idlers, gadding about from house, gossiping (or talking foolishly), and in general being busybodies (1 Tim.
 5:13).
 They were anything but quiet.’
 (Mounce)

-The ‘submission’ required in v34 is, probably, to the (male) leaders, bishops, or overseers.
+The ‘submission’ required in v34 may be to the (male) leaders, bishops, or overseers.
+Johnson, however, suggests that this is far from certain: